 Widmaier is a graduate of Florida International University.
 In line with Sage’s commitment to the community, Widmaier was a volunteer at the Olney Boys & Girls Club where he coached children in a variety of sports.
 Additionally, he is a former member of the Board of Trade and Federal City Council in Washington D.C.

 Relocating from Maryland, he anticipates biking the gorgeous Colorado trails.

-Andrew “Andy” Wirth is the President and Chief Executive Officer of Squaw Valley Ski Holdings, the parent company of Squaw Valley and Alpine Meadows ski resorts.
-Mr. Wirth has been in the position as President and CEO of Squaw Valley since 2010 and has more than 25 years as a senior executive in the mountain resort and hospitality management industry.
+Andrew “Andy” Wirth is the former President and Chief Executive Officer of Squaw Valley Ski Holdings, the parent company of Squaw Valley and Alpine Meadows ski resorts.
+Mr. Wirth was in the position as President and CEO of Squaw Valley since 2010 and has more than 25 years as a senior executive in the mountain resort and hospitality management industry.
 Most recently, Mr. Wirth led the landmark transaction involving Squaw Valley’s acquisition by KSL Capital Partners in 2010 and also led Squaw Valley’s acquisition of Alpine Meadows resort operating company in 2011.

 Mr. Wirth is an accomplished executive, active philanthropist and leader in his community on environmental, social and educational causes.
 He has been selected to and serves on the following board positions in California, Nevada and the North Lake Tahoe community:

 - Chairman – Board of Trustees for the Reno-Tahoe Airport Authority;